 Whether coffee is your passion or a hobby, a three-day course at the Texas Coffee School is for you.
 This acclaimed institution opened in Arlington in 2008, and since then it’s served hundreds of entrepreneurs and coffee lovers alike.
-It’s filled with all of the tools of the trade, from high-end coffee grinders to pour-over drippers.
+It’s filled with all the tools of the trade, from high-end coffee grinders to pour-over drippers.
 In just three days, the espresso aficionados at the Texas Coffee School promise to turn you into an expert in all things coffee.
 Become the star of meet-ups with your friends, or just enjoy the ability to make grade-A coffee for yourself.

 If harder drinks are to your taste, the Eskimo Hut is one of the best places in the world to get an unbeatable drink.
-Their menu includes thousands of different drinks, dozens of jello shots and a similar selection of beers.
+Their menu includes thousands of cocktails, dozens of jello shots and a similar selection of beers.
 If you’re planning to spend some time at the park or visit friends while you’re in town, the Eskimo Hut is an even better destination.
 You can order all of their drinks in sizable quantities and take them to-go, which makes them a perfect complement to any other activities you have planned.

 The University of Texas is home to one of the finest planetariums in the United States.
-Their regularly scheduled shows are popular attractions that kick off with a tour of the night sky.
+Their scheduled shows are popular attractions that kick off with a tour of the night sky.
 If you haven’t been to a planetarium or ever gotten away from the glare of light pollution, you’ll be shocked by how resplendent the night sky really is.
-A quick Q&A from the audience turns the planetarium into a one-of-a-kind movie theater, with the entire dome projecting a popular movie.
+A quick Q&A from the audience turns the planetarium into a one-of-a-kind theater, with the entire dome projecting a popular movie.

 Do you love live music, a laid-back atmosphere and chilling with your friends on warm evenings?
 If so, the Levitt Pavilion is a must-visit destination.
 You can watch local artists and famous performers alike at free concerts there from spring to autumn.
-If you bring some food, a comfy folding chair, and drinks from the Eskimo Hut, you’re all set for a wonderful evening here.
+If you bring some food, a comfy folding chair, and drinks from the Eskimo Hut, you’re all set for a wonderful evening.